Joeycooky/DataScience-portfolio/Hotel cancellation prediction/README.md

 * Guest with some booking change (1-5) has lower possibility of cancellations than one who doesn't make any change
 * Guest who demands single parking space has no cancellations!

+## Conclusion

+We have explored the data and able to extracted some useful insights since exploratory data analysis.
+We’ve found that the booking are likely to be canceled if ...
+* they have incredibly long lead time,
+* have little or no special requirements,
+* booked with full broad meal ,etc.

+Some specific group of guests also have higher chance of cancellation than the others.
+For example, guests from Portugal themselves has higher rate of cancellation than some foreign travelers .

+Moreover, we have trained classification models to predict whether a given reservations will be canceled or not.
+The outcome of the model quite satisfy (with an accuracy of 89.2%).
+Although it can be improved by training with more data and adjusting regularization parameters.
+But with current performance, our model has shown significant improvement from benchmark which can be utilized to adjust overbooking policy to achieve higher occupancy rate.
+In addition, even low season period when booking amount doesn’t fulfill hotel capacity.
+The model can be used to manage hotel workforce according to fluctuation in demand in each period of years.

 ## You can find more detail in notebook [here](https://nbviewer.jupyter.org/github/Joeycooky/DataScience-portfolio/blob/master/Hotel%20cancellation%20prediction/hotel-demand.ipynb)
 ## Notes
 This notebook for self-learning purpose only